Everything you Must Know About the Water Wars!

 • an increase in demand for water supply for food production.

 The brighter side of this whole water issue is that its urgency to be resolved is at its minimum now.
-It is a slow-occurring crisis that leaves us more time to find measures and solutions to resolve the issue.
-Highly affected regions can find new ways or methods to conserve water and make it reusable if possible.
+A slow-occurring crisis leaves us more time to find measures and solutions to resolve the issue.
+Highly affected regions can find new ways or methods to conserve water and make it reusable.

 Where are we right now at this point?